Owo church attack: Culpability

 No group has yet claimed responsibility, while numerous Owo locals from the Yoruba ethnic group have accused members of the Hausa and Fulani herdsmen groups of complicity.
 Police found three undetonated improvised explosive devices at the scene, as well as several shells from AK-47 ammunition.

-The federal government of Nigeria said the Islamic State – West Africa Province (ISWAP) group was behind the attack on 9 June.
+The federal government of Nigeria said Islamic State – West Africa Province (ISWAP) was behind the attack on 9 June.
 Interior Minister Rauf Aregbesola said police were pursuing the culprits.
 Akeredolu said the government's allegation was "too hasty" since ISWAP tends to take responsibility for its attacks.

 The Amotekun Corps on 23 June announced that it had arrested some of the suspects and seized evidentiary weapons and vehicles.
 In August 2022, the Nigerian military announced the arrests of another six suspects and added that one of them was an ISWAP leader who was planning more attacks.
 Akeredolu meanwhile announced the arrest of a person accused of having provided housing to the suspects before the attack was carried out.

+A trial for five suspects accused of membership in Al-Shabaab and charged with nine counts of terrorism was scheduled to begin at a federal high court in Abuja on 19 August 2025, but was postponed indefinitely after the court on that day granted a request from prosecutors, who cited the Attorney-General's decision to request for a new lead counsel for the case.